South Coast Orchid Society

 All Known Awards Using Point-Score System, 1949-1967

-ODC awards from all sites (including those from OSSC and SCOS using the same standards), 1949-1967 (still under construction!), with photos and additional information from diverse sources: It turns out that Orchid Digest did not publish all ODC awards, leaving a number of awards from the ODC Awards List without a venue.
-Also, even after the ODC Directors decided that judging at OSSC and SCOS was equivalent to "official" ODC judging, some groups of awards were still not published in Orchid Digest, and it appears that some awards from the final year of ODC judging were never published.
+ODC awards from all sites (including those from OSSC and SCOS using the same standards), 1949-1967, with photos and additional information from diverse sources: It turns out that not all the awards found in the ODC Awards List (1952-1964, award numbers from 1 to 2313, but with some numbers missing) were published in Orchid Digest, leaving some awards from the Awards List without a venue and other information.
+Other groups of awards were published in Orchid Digest but did not find their way into the Awards List.
+Also, even after the ODC Directors decided in March, 1957 that judging at OSSC and SCOS was equivalent to "official" ODC judging, some groups of awards were still not published in Orchid Digest, and there is some additional uncertainty that all awards from the final year of ODC judging were eventually published.
+There are still questions about the status of some awards, but in round numbers, we were able to document over 3,500 awards, and found what appear to be verifiable ODC award photos for about 580 of them.

 Some observations about the content of OrchidPro, as of October, 2022: